Irreversibility of Asymptotic Entanglement Manipulation Under Quantum Operations Completely Preserving Positivity of Partial Transpose

-Various approaches have been considered to enlarge the class of operations to ensure reversible interconversion of entanglement in the asymptotic setting.
-A natural candidate is the class of quantum operations that completely preserve positivity of partial transpose (PPT) \cite{Rains2001}.
-A remarkable result is that any state with a nonpositive partial transpose (NPT) is distillable under this class of operations \cite{Eggeling2001}.
-This suggests the possibility of reversibility under PPT operations and there are examples of mixed states which can be reversibly converted into pure states in the asymptotic setting, e.g. the class of antisymmetric states of arbitrary dimension \cite{Audenaert2003}.
-However, the reversibility under PPT operations remained unknown so far since there were no further examples.
-Recently, a reversible theory of entanglement considering all asymptotically non-entangling transformations was studied in Refs. \cite{Brandao2008,Brandao2010} and the unique entanglement measure is identified as the asymptotic (regularized) relative entropy of entanglement.
-A more general reversible framework for quantum resource theories was introduced in Ref. \cite{Brandao2015}.
+Various approaches have been considered to enlarge the class of operations to ensure reversible interconversion of entanglement in the asymptotic regime.
+A natural candidate is the class of quantum operations that completely preserve positivity of partial transpose (PPT)~\cite{Rains2001}, which include all quantum operations that can be implemented by LOCC.
+A remarkable result is that any state with a nonpositive partial transpose (NPT) is distillable under this class of operations~\cite{Eggeling2001}.
+This suggests the possibility of reversibility under PPT operations, and there are examples of mixed states which can be reversibly converted into pure states in the asymptotic setting, e.g. the class of antisymmetric states of arbitrary dimension~\cite{Audenaert2003}.
+It is noteworthy that for tripartite states, Ishizaka and Plenio~\cite{Ishizaka2005} showed that asymptotic entanglement manipulation is irreversible.
+However, for bipartite states, the reversibility under PPT operations remained unknown so far since there were no further examples.
+Recently, a reversible theory of entanglement considering all asymptotically non-entangling transformations was studied in Refs.~\cite{Brandao2008,Brandao2010} and the unique entanglement measure is identified as the asymptotic relative entropy of entanglement.
+A more general reversible framework for quantum resource theories was recently introduced in Ref.~\cite{Brandao2015}.